gordonguthrie/TheManual/the_manual/chapter5/ugens_channels_mixing_and_panning.md

 ```

 Great, so now if we get our `SinOsc` to play a chord, we can mix all the beeps together and actually hear them all, as a single thing.
-But its still in the left speaker only.
-Maybe we want it one the left, maybe on the right, maybe in the middle.
+But it's still in the left speaker only.
+Maybe we want it on the left, maybe on the right, maybe in the middle.
 (Now this is not how a well behaved Sonic Pi synth plays a chord - it sends each note to a clone of the same synth.
 In building our `beep` clone we won't be using `Mix` but it make sense for you to know the context in which `Pan` operates.)

 We can use a `uGen` called `Pan` to do this.